Gurdwaras in India

 Gurudwara Sahib

-Kurar, India
+Shahjahanpur, India

-Gurudwara Sahib is a community gurdwara that serves as a center for worship, congregation, and social services for the local Sikh community located in Kurar, India.
+Gurudwara Sahib is a community gurdwara that serves as a center for worship, congregation, and social services for the local Sikh community located in Shahjahanpur, India.
 It is situated in India, the birthplace of Sikhism and home to the largest Sikh population in the world.
 As with all gurdwaras, Gurudwara Sahib welcomes visitors of all faiths and backgrounds.
 The gurdwara serves as a place of worship where the Guru Granth Sahib (the holy scripture of the Sikhs) is kept with great reverence.
 The community gathers here for daily prayers (Nitnem), Kirtan (devotional singing of hymns from the Guru Granth Sahib), and Katha (religious discourse).
 The gurdwara operates a Langar (community kitchen) where free vegetarian meals are served to all visitors regardless of religion, caste, gender, economic status, or ethnicity.
 This practice, established by Guru Nanak Dev Ji and formalized by Guru Angad Dev Ji, embodies the Sikh principles of equality, sharing, and selfless service (Seva).

 Community